“Subjectivity is truth, and truth is subjectivity.”— Søren Kierkegaard

 But here’s the thing: These things are less significant as objects than they are as subjects.
 It’s that other human capability — talking about things with other people — that give them value.
 As subjects.

-And it’s that exercise in comparing and contrasting subjective views that lets us test the validity of ideas and forge relationships with the people we’re creating these things for — clients, audiences, customers.
+It’s that exercise in comparing and contrasting subjective views that lets us test the validity of ideas and forge relationships with the people we’re creating these things for — clients, audiences, customers.

 That relationship is the real goal, not the artifact.
 And in an era when traditional channels of communication have been disrupted, those relationships require more craft and care than ever.